python-openapi/openapi-core/docs/integrations.rst

 Middleware
 ~~~~~~~~~~

-Falcon API can be integrated by `FalconOpenAPIMiddleware` middleware.
+The Falcon API can be integrated by `FalconOpenAPIMiddleware` middleware.

 .. code-block:: python